Data processing, analysis, and visualizations were done using R and its corresponding packages. Notebook and pertinent files used can be found here.

 Given the size and complexity of Big Data, the process of collecting, organizing, and analyzing it to discover patterns and other useful information has become part of helping a lot of organizations to make their business decisions.
 In turn this has given rise to data science–an interdisciplinary field which uses scientific methods, processes, algorithms, and systems from a large volume of data, to uncover patterns and enable business leaders to draw informed insights.

 According to IBM, data science is a multidisciplinary approach to extracting actionable insights from the large and ever-increasing volumes of data collected and created by today’s organizations.
 The field typically requires computer science and pure science skills as data scientists apply scientific methods in their approach, and use predictive analytics and artificial intelligence to extract insights from the data.
+See our full guide on 'what is data science' for a more indepth definition.

 Nowadays, “data science” is often used by businesses and organizations as a catch-all term for the process of handling large amounts of data, whether it is preparing, cleaning, analyzing, or visualizing the data to reveal patterns.
 These are just some of the data science careers one can pursue: